silmae/hsi-smart/README.md

 # hsi-smart

-Purpose of this entity is to demonstrate, how trained Tensorflow-NN can be implented in C++
+Purpose of this entity is to demonstrate, how trained Tensorflow-NN can be implemented in C++

 ## High-level operation principles: